temporalio/temporal-learning/docs/tutorials/typescript/subscriptions/index.md

 });
 ```

 You begin by making a connection to the Temporal Service.
-The `client.workflow.start` call sends a request to the Temporal Service to start a Workflow Execution with the customer information, a `workflowId`.
+The `client.workflow.start` call sends a request to the Temporal Service to start a Workflow Execution with the customer information, a `workflowId`, and dispatches the task to `subscriptions-task-queue`.
 Make sure that your changes are saved and run your Client code in a new terminal window:

 ```command
 npm run workflow
 ```

 Once you use the command to start the Workflow, the Worker which polls the same Task Queue that the `subscriptionWorkflow` was dispatched to, picks up the task and executes it.
-Over on your Temporal Service, you can see that the Workflow completes successfully.
-If you click on `SubscriptionWorkflowId-1`, your Workflow ID, you will see the result of your Workflow Execution: "Completed SubscriptionsWorkflowId-1, Total Charged: 360."
-This log of events that you can is known as an [Event History](https://docs.temporal.io/workflows#event-history).
+Over on your Temporal Service, you can see that the Workflow Execution completed successfully.
+If you click on `SubscriptionWorkflowId-1`, your Workflow ID, you will see the result of your Workflow Execution: `Completed SubscriptionsWorkflowId-1, Total Charged: 360`.
+This log of events that you see is known as an [Event History](https://docs.temporal.io/workflows#event-history).

 The Event History is a detailed log of events that occur during the lifecycle of a Workflow Execution, such as the Workflow Tasks, as well as tasks related to Activities.
 It is durably persisted by the Temporal Service and enables state reconstruction, fault tolerance, and recovery by replaying events to regenerate the Workflow's state.

 You are sure to have more than one customer, and you don't want to create a new Temporal Client for each customer, so it makes more sense to have an array of customers.
 Remove the `cust` object in `execute-workflow.ts` and replace it with a `custArray` like so: